factor1/nifty-nav-2/README.md

 #### JavaScript
 How you include the Nifty Nav 2 JavaScript library is up to you and the architecture of your project.
-Nifty Nav 2 is available as a UMD module so it can be used a AMD, Global, Node, or ES6 module.
+Nifty Nav 2 is available as a UMD module so it can be used as a AMD, Global, Node, or ES6 module.

 ##### Simple